gradle/gradle/design-docs/daemon-memory-hygiene.md

 # Implementation plan

-## Daemon makes the user aware of memory usage
+## The user is aware of daemon health

-It feels important to let the user know about certain stats of the daemon.
+Let the user know about certain stats of the daemon.
-It would help building stronger confidence in the daemon and provide information for memory tweaking.
+It would help building stronger confidence in the daemon and provide information to the user for memory tweaking.

 ### User visible changes

 When building with the daemon there is an elegant lifecycle message informing about the daemon status

-"Starting new daemon process for this build" "Executing 22nd build in daemon [uptime: 12 mins, memory: 64M of 3.8G]"
+"Starting build in new daemon [memory: 30.4 MB]" "Executing 2nd build in daemon [uptime: 2.922 secs, performance: 91%, memory: 100% of 28.8 MB]"

+### Test coverage

+- First build presents "Starting build..." message
+- Subsequent builds present "Executing x build..." message

+## Prevent memory leaks make daemon unusable

-## Daemon exits early before vm gets into gc thrashing
+## Prevent daemon become unresponsive due to gc thrashing

-## Daemon exits after the build if it suspects that the next build will put vm into gc thrashing

-## Daemon restarts instead of exiting when exit reason is one of above

 # Ideas